ScottLogic/blog/_posts/2025-12-22-power-of-agentic-loops.md

 ### Let it run free

-With my experiment I kept a watchful eye on it as it progressed through all of the final increments.
+With my experiment I kept a watchful eye on the agent as it progressed through all of the final increments.
 Not because I was worried that it might make a mistake or do something destructive, rather, I wanted to watch and learn.
+In reality, once the loop is optimised, you shouldn't sit and watch - you should get on with something more worthwhile!

-At this point my main learning was just how 'human' the whole process was.
+My main learning from watching the agent was just how 'human' the whole process was.
 Reading the thought process felt so very familiar.
 Watching it encounter problems, pursue candidate solutions to eventual dead ends, back-up and try something new, all the while employing a range of creative approaches - debugging and scripting.

 Is anyone still making the [stochastic parrot](https://en.wikipedia.org/wiki/Stochastic_parrot) argument?
 Agents can clearly think.

 ### Not every problem is amenable to a feedback loop.

 It would be remiss of me not to point out that this experiment was an idealised case.
-The feedback loop was near perfect, both able to fully and exhaustively describe the desired behaviour, and near trivial to create due to the reference implementation.
+The feedback loop was near perfect, both able to exhaustively describe the desired behaviour, and near trivial to create due to the reference implementation.
 Furthermore, flexbox layout is a very familiar domain for the agent, with lots of relevant material within the underlying LLMs training dataset.

 However, it has opened my eyes to just how productive AI agents can be given an effective feedback loop.
-In future, I'm going to invest a lot more time in considering how to create these loops, can you create a loop to support legacy migration?
+In future, I'm going to invest a lot more time in considering how to create these loops.
+Can I create a loop to support legacy migration?
 Can you use MCP to create a loop via UI automation?
-And what loops do humans use to validate their work (and can they be automated?
+And what loops do humans use to validate their work (and can they be automated)?

-Once again, I'll echo Simon's remarks designing agentic loops is going to be a critical skill.
+Once again, I'll echo Simon's remark that designing agentic loops is going to be a critical skill.